How to Cleanse

 Liver and Gallbladder

-The liver and gallbladder process almost all toxicity that the body encounters.
+The liver and gallbladder process almost all toxins that the body encounters.
 Their most well-known function is processing alcohol and drugs, but they’re just as crucial in dealing with all those supplements and fats you eat.
 Chinese Medicine tells us that anger, resentment, and stress are stored in these organs; when you cleanse them, you’ll experience greater clarity and creativity.

 During cleansing, you want to encourage the body to release toxins stored in the liver.
 Many of these toxins are held in the digestive system and fat tissue.

-Find a yin yoga sequence for the liver and gallbladder meridians here.
+You can find a yin yoga sequence for the liver and gallbladder meridians here.

 Kidneys